mjkaufer/ApocalypsePlugin/README.md

 # ApocalypsePlugin

-An apocalypse plugin for a Minecraft server.
+An apocalypse plugin for the MineZRC Minecraft server.

 By [mjkaufer](http://github.com/mjkaufer)